 Safety Features and Warranty

-All of the 2021 Dodge Challenger trims come with advanced multistage front airbags, supplemental side-mounted front and side-curtain airbags, active head restraints, traction and stability control systems, a ParkView rear back up camera, ParkSense rear park assist (available on SXT, not standard) keyless entry or keyless enter ‘n go, a security alarm, and a Sentry Key Theft Deterrent System.
-Available on all trims except the R/T is blind spot and rear cross-path detection, with forward collision warning available on the SXT and GT trims.
+The 2022 Dodge Challenger protests consumers with many basic safety features, including advanced multistage front airbags, supplemental side-mounted front and side-curtain airbags, active head restraints, traction and stability control systems, a ParkView rear back up camera, keyless entry or keyless enter ‘n go, a security alarm, and a Sentry Key Theft Deterrent System.
+Select trims also come with ParkSense rear park assist, blind spot and rear cross-path detection, and forward collision warning.

 All 2022 Challenger models are covered by a 3-year or 36,000-mile basic warranty, a 5-year or 60,000-mile powertrain warranty, roadside assistance for five years or 100,000 miles, and rust-through coverage for five years or 100,000 miles.